0xwataru/web3example/README.md

-# KiwiPay - Gasless ERC20 Payment System
+# TahiPay - Gasless ERC20 Payment System

-KiwiPay is a subsidized payment system that allows users to send ERC20 tokens without paying for gas fees.
+TahiPay is a subsidized payment system that allows users to send ERC20 tokens without paying for gas fees.
 The system uses the EIP-2612 permit standard along with a smart contract relayer to perform the transactions on behalf of the user.

 ## How It Works